tingrabbit/hello-world/README.md

 Even though the knowledge about the lesson is old, I learn how to start a web layout and cut photos.
 The most important thing is I get my first web case!<br>
 2018/05/08<br>
-Lily and I finished a project for a small Web Design Competition.We got a excellence award.
+Lily and I finished a project named "childhood_games" for a small Web Design Competition.We got a excellence award.
 It mean we are number 5 or 6 in the rank.
 This competition make me understand how much knowledge should I learn.
 I'm unhappy but study harder.
 On day, I will get such level too.